 54. Sign Up For Longer Subscriptions.
 Sometimes it is worth it to look at lifetime (or even annual) subscriptions.
 Example: If you and your family of 4 intend to visit the local zoo a few times per year, a lifetime membership could pay for itself after 5 years (or 17 visits) without accounting for price hikes.

 55. Research Your Flights.
 You can save a ton of money on airfare.
 However, it isn’t always the best idea to just look at travel aggregators.
 You also need to look at the airline websites, account for the time of year, the time until the trip, the day, and more.

-56. Shop Around For Your Health Care.Being a Comparison Shopper for Health Care Services There are online resources to determine if the quoted cost of the medical test or procedure you need is reasonable.
+56. Shop Around For Your Health Care.Being a Comparison Shopper for Health Care Services can stand to keep hundreds of dollars in your pockets.
+There are online resources to determine if the quoted cost of the medical test or procedure you need is reasonable.
 Check in advance.

 57. Use Technology to Get Rid of Cable .
 There are a ton of options to get rid of cable using technology nowadays.
 You could hook your computer up to your TV, stream to your TV from your computer through an Xbox 360 or PS3, or stream to your TV from Hulu and other video sites through an Xbox 360 or PS3.Satellite and cable bills are soaring and getting TV for free is a pretty sweet deal.

 58. When “Free” Things Aren’t Free: Beware of the Hidden and Indirect Costs.
 Not all free things are by definition “free”if they cost you in other ways.
 Be sure to read the fine print and understand what you are getting yourself into.